-In addition to the mystery surrounding how hiberntaion is triggered and maintained, there is also no explanation as to how and why hibernating animals often come out of hibernetion for short periods and then return.
+In addition to the mystery surrounding how hibernation is triggered and maintained, there is also no explanation as to how and why hibernating animals often come out of hibernation for short periods and then return.

 “Obligate hibernators are animals that spontaneously, and annually, enter hibernation regardless of ambient temperature and access to food.
 Obligate hibernators include many species of ground squirrels, other rodents, mouse lemurs, the European hedgehog and other insectivores, monotremes, marsupials, and even butterflies such as the small tortoiseshell.
 These undergo what has been traditionally called “hibernation”: the physiological state where the body temperature drops to near ambient (environmental) temperature, and heart and respiration rates slow drastically.
 The typical winter season for these hibernators is characterized by periods of torpor interrupted by periodic, euthermic arousals, wherein body temperatures and heart rates are restored to euthermic (more typical) levels.
 The cause and purpose of these arousals is still not clear.
 The question of why hibernators may experience the periodic arousals (returns to high body temperature) has plagued researchers for decades, and while there is still no clear-cut explanation, there are myriad hypotheses on the topic.”

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !